12 Feeding Myths

-How many of these commonly hear statements do you believe?
+How many of these commonly heard feeding statements do you believe?

 1. Grain and concentrates are the most important part of your horse’s diet